kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 ## Executable

-The executable is a compiled version of the Python API (compiled using the pyinstaller package) with some added argument parsing functionality.
+The executable is a compiled version of the Python API with some added argument parsing functionality.

 ### Command Line Options